Taylor – Customer Support Rep

 - Too much time was spent sharing personal updates.

-Every minute spent in a meeting was a minute Becky could have spent helping a customer.
+Every minute spent in a meeting was a minute Taylor could have spent helping a customer.

 - For updates, the team has a weekly Slackbot reminder that triggers every Monday.

 - Managers share meeting agendas as an editable Post in the #support-team channel the day before a meeting.

 Taylor often needs feedback on tickets, to make sure the information she shares is accurate.
 But it can be hard to know who to ask.